-- 3) The worksurface Previous and Next buttons just above the master fader can be used to step up and down the list firing snapshots in consecutive order. - 4) Snapshot firing can also be controlled by specific events on MIDI channel 16 (See Snapshots and MIDI). - 5) Assign a Macro button to fire the Snapshot.
+- 3) The worksurface Previous and Next buttons on the right of the console can be used to step up and down the list firing snapshots in consecutive order. - 4) Snapshot firing can also be controlled by specific events on MIDI channel 16 (See Snapshots and MIDI). - 5) Assign a Macro button to fire the Snapshot.

-3.5.3 Replacing a Snapshot ......
+3.5.3 Replacing a Snapshot